wordsworthc/evo-python-sdk/packages/evo-objects/docs/quickstart.md

-# Getting Started
+# Getting started

-## Basic Usage
+## Basic usage

 Just want to get going?
-See [the Getting Started guide for evo-sdk-common](../evo-sdk-common/quickstart.md) for information on how to authenticate, then select the organisation, hub and workspace that you would like to use.
+See [the evo-sdk-common documentation](https://pypi.org/project/evo-sdk-common/) for information on how to authenticate, then select the organisation, hub and workspace that you would like to use.

-### Interacting with the Geoscience Object Service
+### Interacting with the Geoscience Object API

 `evo.objects.ObjectAPIClient` requires an `evo.common.Environment` and an
 `evo.common.APIConnector`.
 Workspace objects have a `get_environment()` method that returns an